 Another way to economize without sacrificing taste is in deciding for yourself what ingredients you consider "splurge-worthy" and which ones are not.
 While some people wouldn't be caught dead using the Parmesan cheese out of the green can, others justify it because they are using other quality ingredients.

-I’m not a big fan of Parmesan cheese in a can but I have lots of friends whose kids will only eat cheese from a stick (string cheese) and the Green can.
-We never had the Green can parmesan in the house so my kids only know Grana cheeses.
+I'm not a big fan of Parmesan cheese in a can but I have lots of friends whose kids will only eat cheese from a stick (string cheese) and the Green can.
+We never had the Green can of Parmesan in the house so my kids only know Grana cheeses.

-Saying that, if you make a risotto using homemade stock and high quality saffron, you might be able to use a bit of green can Parmesan for finishing but I would still prefer one of the lesser expensive Parmesans that I can grate myself.
-Remember, all cheeses start to loose some of their flavor after they are grated and sit in your refrigerator.
+Saying that, if you make a risotto using homemade stock and high-quality saffron, you might be able to use a bit of green can Parmesan for finishing but I would still prefer one of the lesser expensive Parmesans that I can grate myself.
+Remember, all cheeses start to lose some of their flavors after they are grated and sit in your refrigerator.

-Now on the other hand, if you are making a dish in which Parmesan is a featured ingredient, such as Caesar Salad with shaved Parmesan, sprinkling on some canned Parm will probably not work for you.
-Every cook has to decide what his/her “money ingredients” are.
-Which ingredients they are willing to pay a premium on and which they are willing to economize on.
+Now on the other hand, if you are making a dish in which Parmesan is a featured ingredient, such as Caesar Salad with shaved Parmesan, sprinkling on some canned Parmesan will probably not work for you.
+Every cook has to decide what his/her "money ingredients" are.
+Which ingredients they are willing to pay a premium on and which they are willing to economize on?

 I guess what I'm trying to say is that there are no hard and fast rules here.
 While some cooks will gladly pay premium prices for everything from finishing salts to flavored oils to caviar, others may choose to economize in one area or another.

-Other ingredients that you should be able to find a lower cost, similar version of include caviar and other roe, wines and sparkling wines, vanilla, saffron and truffles.
+Other ingredients that you should be able to find at a lower cost, a similar version include caviar and other roe, wines and sparkling wines, vanilla, saffron, and truffles.
 We can look at them in future posts too.